Follow these steps to apply for bachelor degrees including four-year honours degrees, and QUT dual awards with TAFE Queensland.

 If you’re a current Queensland Year 12 student, you may be eligible to receive an offer to study at QUT on 20 November, before receiving your ATAR or selection rank.

-Our offer guarantee can give you peace of mind about your study choices.
-If you get an ATAR or selection rank of 87.00 or above you are guaranteed a place in a wide range of courses.
-More competitive courses are guaranteed at an ATAR or selection rank of 93.00 or above.
+We have revised our offer guarantee for 2021 entry to give you greater peace of mind about your study choices.
+With some design, health and education courses guaranteed at an ATAR or selection rank of 75.00, engineering at 82.00, business at 84.00 and law at 90.00, you can assess your eligibility for an offer as soon as you know your ATAR or selection rank.
+We have also updated offer guarantee thresholds for a wide range of double degrees.
+More competitive courses are guaranteed at an ATAR or selection rank of 87.00 or 93.00.
 Check if your course is included.

 How you can meet the requirements